SE-Lab-Tim-Ray/dungeon-game/resources/Documentation/user_manual.md

 You only have 100 seconds, so go as fast as you can!

-**Scoring**
+###__Scoring__
 See how fast you got out of the maze and try again to beat your best score.
+Can you make it to the leader board?